kaldi-asr/kaldi/egs/icsi/README.txt

-About ICSI corpora and this particular recipe
+About the ICSI corpora and this particular recipe
 =================================================================================

 This recipe builds ASR models using ICSI data [3] (available from LDC) and where possible